Reviews You Can Rely On

 Salmon

 The salmon test truly showcased the Ninja's capabilities.
-I achieved a lovely soft texture with crispy skin and good browning throughout.
+We achieved a lovely soft texture with crispy skin and good browning throughout.
 The fish maintained its moisture beautifully, coming very close to the performance of higher-end models.

 The Ninja Air fryer was a top performer during our salmon test; we loved the soft, moist texture and crispy skin.

 The skin crisped up nicely while the interior remained tender and flaky—exactly what you want from air-fried salmon.
 This performance suggests that the Ninja handles delicate proteins as well as it does frozen convenience foods.
-All told, the salmon I tasted from this machine was delicious.
+“The salmon I tasted from this machine was delicious,” one tester stated.

 Cooking Speed

 Speed matters when you're hungry, but consistency matters more.
 The Ninja Air Fryer strikes a reasonable balance between the two.
-During my testing, I found it requires a 3-minute preheat for optimal results, followed by cooking times that align closely with recipe recommendations.
+During testing, we found it requires a 3-minute preheat for optimal results, followed by cooking times that align closely with recipe recommendations.
 The chicken wings took 15 minutes after preheating, while the salmon reached a perfect 145°F internal temperature in just 12 minutes post-preheat.

 Temperature Accuracy